 - There is a difference between casual language and professional language.

 So if communication is dependent on social norms or customs, can we change the rules or norms of conduct to make communication more efficient and effective?

-My personal favorite is this: academics are trained to frequently use terms with specific, well-defined meanings.
+- My personal favorite: academics are trained to frequently use terms with specific, well-defined meanings.
 How convenient!
 This practice of agreeing to use terms that are chewed over and closely examined avoid so much confusion and unnecessary disagreements.

 To me, academia stands out among all frontier pursuits of truth, meaning and value are portrayed precisely because of its tempered norms of communication.